wesleymsqt/my-projects/README.md

 The content is organized by topic or technology, and may include:

-- Programming (e.g., Python, JavaScript, etc.)
+- Programming (PHP, Python, JavaScript, etc.)
 - Databases
 - Data Structures and Algorithms
 - Data Science and Machine Learning